Sam654123/TaskComp/Readme.md

      export default App;
      ```

-5. **Create the TodoList Component**:
+5. **Create the TaskComp Component**:

-   - In `src/components/TodoList.jsx`, manage the list of tasks and handle task-related functionality.
+   - In `src/components/TaskComp.jsx`, manage the list of tasks and handle task-related functionality.
    - Use React Icons for task actions.

 6. **Implement Local Storage**: